rindow/rindow.github.io/_mathematics/acceleration/opencl.md

 - The PHP extension of rindow-clblast that matches the php version.
 - DLL of OpenBLAS library.
 - DLL of CLBlast library.

+> If you are using Windows, you must Download the version of OpenBLAS binaries that correspond to the
+> rindow_openblas binaries.
+The compatible OpenBLAS Library release number is included in the filename
+> of the rindow-openblas pre-built archive file.
+If you use the wrong OpenBLAS release number DLL,
+> it will not work properly.
+> All so rindow_clblast and Clblast Library release number.

 Copy the shared library to the PHP extension directory and set it in php.ini.
 And OpenBLAS DLL's path to Windows PATH environment variable.